Before drinking, you may want to eat foods high in protein, electrolytes, and other key nutrients.

 You can enjoy eggs in many ways.
 Prepare them scrambled, hard-boiled, or mixed with your choice of veggies for a nutritious, fiber-filled omelet.

-In fact, a single 1-cup (81-gram) serving of oats supplies nearly 10 grams of protein and 8 grams of fiber, plus plenty of iron, vitamin B6, and calcium (6).
+In fact, a 1/2-cup (40-g) serving of uncooked oats supplies nearly 5 g of protein and 4 g of fiber, plus decent amounts of magnesium, selenium, and iron (

-In addition to its stellar nutritional value, several human and animal studies have found that oats can benefit liver health by protecting against alcohol-induced liver damage and improving liver function (
+In addition to its stellar nutritional value, one older study found that oats could benefit liver health by improving liver function.
+In animal studies, it has also been shown to protect against alcohol-induced liver damage (

 Besides oatmeal, oats work well in baked goods, granola bars, and smoothies.
 They can even be blended and used as a base for pizza crusts, veggie patties, or flatbreads, which are perfect choices for pre-drinking snacks.